iverks/laughing-waddle/README.md

 # SintPowerCase.jl
-Package for loading power system data into dataframes in a format similar to MATLAB
+This package is meant for reading power system data from different sources into data frames.
+The format is ispired by the MATPOWER case format.
+The package will also provide some power system matrices based on the data.